bookschool/org/div/notes/Life Science/03 Cell Processes and Energy/03 Cell Processes and Energy.md

 1. See Figure 11.
 Producers carry out photosynthesis, but producers and consumers both carry out cellular respiration.
-Word Bank: Oxygen, Carbon dioxide, Wather, Energy, Glucose.
+Word Bank: Oxygen, Carbon dioxide, Water, Energy, Glucose.
 Use the word bank to fill in the missing terms.
 Words can be used more than once.

 2. Look at Figure 10.
 How does Stage 2 of cellular respiration benefit a cell?